 One of the sights of Coney Island is the original Nathan's at Surf and Stillwell Avenues, home of the annual hot dog eating contest that Kobayashi made famous (and vice versa) after doubling the record set the prior year upon his 2011 arrival.
 The seafood aspect has been largely forgotten.
 (Also forgotten, despite being current history, is that Joey Chestnut's reign is both longer than Kobayashi's and involves much higher hot dog totals, despite the time limit being reduced from 12 to 10 minutes.)

 Switching to Queens, this house is on the northwest corner of 36th (once Lamartine) Avenue and Bell Boulevard (once Avenue).

 The 7 line 46th Street station, seen heading east on Queens Boulevard.

 The TWA terminal (Terminal 5) at JFK International Airport, one of the most famous terminals in the world for its Eero Saarinen-designed architecture (he is known at my alma mater for designing the MIT Chapel).
-Although it has sat unused since TWA died in 2001, it will soon be part of a new combined Terminal 5-6 and once again get to be seen from the inside as well as the outside.
+Although it had sat unused since TWA died in 2001, it is now part of a hotel in conjunction with a new combined Terminal 5-6 and once again gets to be seen from the inside as well as the outside.